snimmagadda1/s11a.com/content/06-27-2021/index.md

 }
 ```

-Notice how we are firing each `processEvent` in a new goroutine.It is up to you to create your own secret with the RSA key contents.
+Notice how we are firing each `processEvent` in a new goroutine.
+It is up to you to create your own secret with the RSA key contents.

 To make our release management easier, the `processEvent` function we write should do a few things:
 - Whenever a commit is made to the release branch we'll want to create a PR from that branch to master.